crystal-lang/rfcs/text/0007-event_loop-refactor.md

 This works well with the libevent implementation because if the lib calls never return `EAGAIN`, the code works entirely without libevent.
 The WASI implementation raises when trying to create a resume event, but that never happens when IO operations are all blocking (`~O_NONBLOCK`).
 For that to happen, we’d need to explicitly set the IO to blocking.

 Alternative idea: If polling is unavailable, we could consider sleeping the fiber for some time and let it retry again **🤷**

-### Timeout and Resume events

-Should we put them entirely into the scheduler / event loop driver?
-We’re already doing that in IOCP.
-Managing these events entirely in Crystal would allow us to drop `Crystal::System::Event` which is only really needed for libevent.

 ### `#connect` timeout